matthew-brett/cfd2020/_sources/README.md

-# Data science for everyone
+# Coding for data courses

-Course materials and notes for data science course at the University of Birmingham.
+Course materials and notes for data science courses at the University of Birmingham.

 This textbook is based on the Berkeley Foundations of Data Science